marmello77/BatBookChap21/README.md

     d. software.txt -> data from the software-reference network, compiled from "chapter 21 supplement.xlsx".

-    e. studies.txt -> data from the studies included in our review, compiled from "chapter 21 supplement.xlsx".
+    e. studies.txt -> data from the studies included in our systematic review, compiled from "chapter 21 supplement.xlsx".